 A. Questions for determination of qualification as a "unit" for the Business Property Tax Credit (BPTC)

-- NEW POST: Revised response added regarding eligibility of Mineral Rights and Railroad Bridges across the Mississippi and Missouri Rivers effective 4/25/14 - see this document for more details.
+- Revised response added regarding eligibility of Mineral Rights and Railroad Bridges across the Mississippi and Missouri Rivers effective 4/25/14 - see this document for more details.

 A. Questions for determination of qualification as a "unit" for the Business Property Tax Credit (BPTC):